llJochemll/quirks/README.md

 [![codecov](https://codecov.io/gh/llJochemll/quirks/branch/master/graph/badge.svg)](https://codecov.io/gh/llJochemll/quirks)

-quirks is a small library to facilitate programming with traits and mixins.
+quirks is a small library to simplify programming with traits and mixins.

 See https://lljochemll.github.io/quirks/ for documentation and examples